Pali Proper Names

 Vidhurapandita Jātaka which contains a description of the marvellous jewel

-offered by Punnaka as a stake in the dice play with Koravya.
+offered by Punnaka as a stake in the dice play mit Koravya.
 J.vi.275 9.

 -